solana-labs/solana/docs/src/developing/on-chain-programs/overview.md

 Recent results show the float operations take more instructions compared to integers equivalents.
-Fixed point implementations may vary but will also be less then the float equivalents:
+Fixed point implementations may vary but will also be less than the float equivalents:

 ```
          u64   f32